Ectoplasm™

 Quantum Alignment

-Ectoplasm™ uses classical computing to generate process-isolated entropy pools that stabilize the desirable entropic properties of quantum mechanics.
+Ectoplasm™ uses classical computing to generate process-isolated entropy pools that mimic the entropic properties of quantum mechanics.

-oscillate mimics a qubit in superposition and collapse mimics a collapsed qubit.
+oscillate mimics qubit superposition and quantum error correction.

 ectoplasm returns the concatenated result of each collapse entropy bit.